apeters931/guitar-practice/README.md

 1. clone repo to your home directory
 2. open terminal and navigate to the cloned directory
 3. run `py main.py`
-4. input module you would like to play and any other variables
+4. choose module you would like to play and select any other topics or input variables that are applicable

 # Modules